Avraj19/SQL/README_mon.md

 ## Types of keys

-Primary
+PRIMARY KEY

-- Is a uniquely identifier for each record in a table, (normally first column)
+- Is a uniquely identifier for each record in a table (normally first column)
-- Most table should have a primary key,​
+- Most table should have a primary key
-- In a table a column can have more than one primary key.​
+- In a table a column can have more than one primary key
 - It can be automatically create by DBMS ​
 - They must be unique​
 - They must have an entry, must contain data​